 Mobile technology also allows more flexibility in patient education and care coordination.
 We recently wrote about using Luma’s Custom Actions to support chronic care management.
 For example, you could automate reminder messages to patients before or after a procedure.
 This simple feature improves medication adherence and self-care, resulting in better outcomes.

-Luma also helps improve outcomes by offering easier appointment scheduling.
+Luma helps improve outcomes by offering easier appointment scheduling.
 Streamlined waitlists and referrals mean that patients will actually see the providers they need to see, when they need to see them.

 As more payers transition to value-based compensation, patient outcomes have taken on new significance.
 It’s not just about the intrinsic value of helping patients be healthier; value-based payments attach financial incentives to health outcomes (HCAPH Surveys and QPP for starters).